NU9N ESSB Flash Into Page

 Power On and Software Version Check

 The first thing we should do is check the software version of the 2496.
 This is done by pressing the "UTILITY" button.
 The version is reported in the upper right hand corner of the display window.
-Version 1.4 is the latest software revision by Behringer and includes a few bug fixes as well as a few more variable functions.
+Version 2.5 is the latest software revision by Behringer and includes a few bug fixes as well as a few more variable functions.
 If your version is below this, consider downloading the latest software version and downloading the "Midi-Ox" midi control program used to transfer the software information from your computer to the 2496.
 Instructions on how update the 2496 via a midi transfer is available on the "DEQ2496-upgrade" section on the bottom of this page.
-The DEQ2496 may come loaded with version 1.2b or 1.3 which will still work just fine if you do not want to upgrade.

 Menus and Setup